Search the site:

 Search Traffic

 Analyzing Search Traffic is one of the most useful benefits of Google Search Console.
+Complementing this analysis with tools like the Google Search Keywords Tool can enhance your understanding of keyword performance and potential.
 It has several important subsections:

 Performance Report